turing-machines/BMC-Firmware/README.md

 > amount of space reserved and free in the the LIMA VM of Docker or Rancher
 > Desktop.

-The build process uses [Buildroot](https://buildroot.org/) further documentation can be found [here](https://buildroot.org/downloads/manual/manual.html).
+The build process uses [Buildroot](https://buildroot.org/) for further documentation can be found [here](https://buildroot.org/downloads/manual/manual.html).
+Buildroot is not included in this repository and needs to be downloaded once before building.
+We included a script (`setup_build.sh`) that does everything for you.
+Be aware that this script must be rerun when the buildroot version is updated.

 ### Using Docker on Linux